 The first day of a ski vacation is awesome.
 Or at least it should be.
-Whether you’re a newcomer to the sport, or have been skiing for years, we’ve got tips to make this year your best one yet on the slopes.
+Whether you’re a newcomer to the sport, or have been skiing for years, we’ve got tips to make this year at Whistler your best one yet.

 Stay and Play

 Book early and stay in a vacation rental with easy access to the lift.
 Blackcomb Peaks offers 90 ski-in ski-out Whistler rentals from one- to four bedrooms in a variety of styles and locations.
 Rentals come fully equipped with free high-speed wireless internet and digital cable, plus all the amenities to make for a spectacular ski vacation.

 Dress in layers and start with a good thermal base.
 Bring a mask to keep your face warm.
 Gloves are a given, as is a helmet, goggles, waterproof outerwear and ski socks.
 Hand warmers are great, too.
 Don’t forget the sunglasses and a swimsuit.
 That’s right.
 You’ll want to pack a swimsuit as many of our accommodations have hot tubs and heated pools.
 If you forget something, no worries.
 Whistler Village has 200 shops so you’re sure to find what you need.